 Artificial grass fibres do not have the structure of real grass so anything longer than 40mm will lean.
 This gives the lawn an uneven, matted look.

 has been covered above but if you are planning of heavy use such as children playing or sports then you should go for the tougher materials.
 Make sure you know what it takes to care for your artificial grass before you buy.

 Food, dog mess and other things like this shouldn’t damage the grass, however, to avoid it getting stuck in the fibres, spills should be cleaned up quickly.

-.
 All three artificial grass materials are fairly benign and won’t react with much.
 Despite this, some chemicals will damage the grass.
 This can mean discolouration or deformation of the fibres.
 To avoid any patchiness its best to clean off anything which may damage it as fast as possible.